u11d-com/medusa-avalara/README.md

 - **orderCanceledHandler**: Voids the transaction in Avalara
 - **orderCompletedHandler**: Commits the transaction in Avalara

 This architecture ensures accurate tax calculations during checkout and proper transaction lifecycle management in Avalara's system.
+The `withAvalaraPlugin` wrapper simplifies the setup by automatically configuring all these modules with proper dependencies and isolation.

 ## 🔧 Troubleshooting